Amanda Lenhart

-Amanda Lenhart is a senior research specialist at the Pew Internet & American Life Project who resides in Washington, D.C.
+Amanda Lenhart is currently the Head of Research at Common Sense Media.
+Prior to that, she has worked as a program director at the non-profit research group Data & Society, and as an associate director and researcher at the Pew Internet & American Life Project.
 She has published numerous articles and research reports, many of which focus on teenagers and their interactions with the internet and other new media technologies.

 Education

 Lenhart graduated magna cum laude from Amherst College with a double major in English and Anthropology.
-Lenhart also holds a Masters in Communications, Culture and Technology from Georgetown University.
+Lenhart also holds a Master's degree in Communication, Culture, and Technology from Georgetown University.

 Career

-Amanda Lenhart began her career working as the editorial coordinator of Civilization Magazine.

-She then began working with the Pew Internet & American Life Project, where she is currently Senior Research Specialist.
+Amanda Lenhart began working at the Pew Internet & American Life Project in 1999 and spent 16 years there, authoring numerous reports.
 Lenhart's research work focuses primarily on children, teens, and families.
-She often writes about young people and how they interact with the web and with different new fads that spring from the evolving technologies.
+She often wrote about young people and how they interact with the web and with different new fads that spring from the evolving technologies.
+Beyond researching teens, Lenhart helped found the internet team at the Pew Research Center.

 Lenhart has been a frequent spokesperson on trends in Internet and mobile cell phone use.
 In The New York Times, Lenhart was quoted in articles such as "Technology Leapfrogs Schools and Jurisdictions", "Top Kitchen Toy?
 The Cellphone", and "Tweeting?
 Odds Are You Live in a City".
 The Washington Post has cited Lenhart in many articles, including "Sexting hasn't reached most young teens, poll finds", "U.S. teens report 'frightening' levels of texting while driving", and "New Research: Adults & Videogames".
 In USA Today Lenhart was quoted in articles such as "Survey: Over half of adults, 50% of women play video games", "Survey: Nearly every kid a video gamer", and "Not all :) as informal writing creeps into teen assignments".
 She has also been interviewed by multiple T.V. and radio sources.
 In 2003, Lenhart discussed net dropouts on the radio program "On the Media".

 In 2006, Amanda Lenhart was a guest on the Talk of The Nation radio show, where she joined social networking researcher danah boyd and Internet safety expert Parry Aftab in a discussion about Myspace.
 In 2007, Lenhart joined danah boyd, Michele Ybarra, and Dr. David Finkelhor for a luncheon panel for the Advisory Committee to the Congressional Internet Caucus on online youth victimization.
 CBS cited Lenhart and posted her 2008 discussion with Larry Magid on game-playing.
 Also in 2008, Lenhart participated in a roundtable at the Association of Internet Researchers' Annual Conference in Copenhagen, including scholars Nancy Baym, Lewis Goodings, Malene Larsen, Raquel Recuero, Jan Schmidt, and Daniel Skog.

 In 2009, Lenhart appeared on the "Kojo Nnamdi Show" where she discussed "the opportunities and hazards that come with using social networking sites."
 She also served as a guest on the radio program "Future Tense", where she discussed sexting.
 Lenhart has also appeared on "The Exchange", "The Kathleen Dunn Show", and MSNBC's "Countdown with Keith Olbermann".

-Writing

-Teens

-Much of Lenhart's studies on teenagers focus on how they react to different elements of the technologically based world.
-She explores topics such as blogging, texting, sexting, cyber bullying, and mobile phones, and relates these to the younger population.